eskomk/equi-esko/README.md

 - cmake -S<path_to_source> -B<path_to_desired_build_dir>

-There will be teo executables:
+There will be two executables:

 - eiger03
 	- Standalone app